seanchiggins/homebridge-sengled/README.md

 **Not sure how you would install my version.
 Installing the original version via:**

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-sengled`
+2. Install this plugin using: `npm install -g seanchiggins/homebridge-sengled`
 3. Update your configuration file.
 See below for a sample.

 # Configuration